 This procedure is not about perfection but rather improvement.
 Even after the surgery, the ears will not match in perfect symmetry.
 The goal is to make corrections that improve the quality of your life.
+Dr. Bartholomew strives to deliver the best ear pinning Portland has to offer.

 The best candidates for this procedure are children between the ages of four and 14.
 Many surgeries are done to help children feel more normal with their peers and not be ridiculed at school and social environment.